-Once you enter the studio you will feel part of a shared community, you’ll find yourself engaging in messy workshops, creative group work and working on live briefs.
+Once you enter a studio you will feel part of a shared community, you’ll find yourself engaging in messy workshops, creative group work and working on live briefs.

-We believe that the best way to learn is by doing, throwing your self in at the deep end and accepting that mistakes are part of the process.
+Design For Performance requires a multitude of approaches and we believe that the best way to learn is by doing, throwing yourself in at the deep end and accepting that mistakes are part of the process.
 The activities and projects undertaken on the course are active, hardwork, memorable, realistic and fun.

-In your first year, for example, you may take part in group work in which the group is expected to work together using nothing more than £500 worth of brown paper and card to transform The Shell performance space into a life size installation.
+In your first year, for example, you may take part in group work in which the group is expected to work together using nothing more than £500 worth of brown paper and card.
 Past versions have included WW1 trenches, Frost Fairs and a Shakespearean pub complete with characters from the play and the bard himself.
 All of these were produced over an intensive four-week period.